Andrew-Cook-05/Lilas-Quest/README.md

 # Lila's Quest
 This is a game that I created with a friend for a computer science class.
 You play as Lila, and are tasked with exploring a mysterious forest collecting several different hats along the way.

-To play the game, download the zip file, extract it, and run
+To play the game, download the zip file, extract it, and run LilasQuestWindows.exe

 ## Music
 All music was written by me in FL Studio.
 If you want to listen to any of the songs, you can find them in the links below: